vidalfontoura/spring-jpa-jersey/README.md

 are uncommented.

 ** PLUS: It would be great if you can come up with unit and integration tests separately in their apropriate building phases.

+# Implementation Details

+Two Rest end points were created GET and PUT.
+The GET end point will return either all cities existing in the database or the cities from the given query parameter "country".
+If there is not any cities for the provided country it will return the Http Status Not Found.
+The PUT end point receive a json file containing the cities and simply inserts into the database.

+Batch Processing with Scheduling was added to load an .csv file in the database, its necessary to configure two properties in the yml configure files:
+	batch:
+    	file:
+    	cron-expression:
+The batch.file defines the name of the file to be load in the database.
+(Currently supporting only files within the ClassPath.
+I think for this feature become more useful it should read files from external sources such S3 or even a external folder in the running server.
+Although I tried to explore the batch and scheduling from the spring-boot)

+The batch.cron-expression defines the cron expression for the scheduling rate.